Spirituality In this spiritual 21th century (forum1) -- An introduction on Buddhism 3D

 Happily my parents had a good opinion about this encounter with somebody able to express herself neatly in a written message.
 As they just bough a new car, they gave me the old to visit Tuima.
 But they also warned me that encounters on Internet were often very deceiving!
 So, one morning, I was somewhat wondering while travelling through my loved Brittany.

 Really delighted, I discovered a young lady with pleasant features, somewhat small, very slim, with a simple and regular face and blue eyes of Breton and a cute little nose somewhat mischievous.
-She was wearing long brown hairs falling down to her waist.
+She was wearing long blonde hairs falling down to her waist.
 She was clothed simply with a long white robe with some small needle-point laces of the Morlaix region.

 Discreetly, I noted that her look, and especially her eyes, were very elvish.
 But above all, seeing her, I immediately thought «her she is».